snap-one/docs-driverworks-xml/source/includes/20_properties/_20-type.md

 [`<property>`][1]

-The type element identifies the type of data supported by the Property. contains the name of the Property.
-This name is used to identify the property and is displayed  in Composer Pro.
+The type element identifies the type of data supported by the Property.
+It contains the name of the Property Type.

 Below is table of currently supported Property Types.
 For detailed information regarding each, please see: [Property Types][2].